Colleges

 Focus on Your Second Semester Classes

-Keep in mind that no matter how your first semester went, second semester is a fresh start.
+Keep in mind that no matter how your first semester went, the second semester is a fresh start.
 Colleges love to see continual improvement; and, if your grades pick up second semester, your chances of getting off a wait list or deferral list are that much better.
 At the same time, if your grades take a drastic turn for the worse during second semester, colleges can rescind their admission decision.
-So whether you feel like putting in the work, you can't shrug off your homework assignments, writing papers and studying for big exams.
+So, whether you feel like putting in the work, you can't shrug off your homework assignments, writing papers, or studying for big exams.
 Treat this semester like you would any other.
 Pay attention in class, keep up with your homework assignments, and do your best on every exam.

 Avoid Senioritis